openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

       ORTSPowerSupply ( "YourEPS.cs" )
   )

+The .cs extension is optional.
 "Default" will load the generic OR power supply implementation, so do `not` use this name for your own script.

 Train Control System
 --------------------